JO-Techs/DevelopersAndDeadlines/WebPage/README.md

 - `templates/`: HTML templates
 - `static/`: CSS and static assets

-## Meta Deadline Magic

-This project itself was created with only 20 minutes left on the deadline, proving the very phenomenon it describes!
-The creator experienced firsthand the mysterious productivity boost that happens when a deadline looms.

-## License

-This project is open source and available for anyone who needs a good laugh about developer productivity.

----

 *Created by a developer who was DEFINITELY working on a deadline*